Optimal estimation in private distributed functional data analysis: Functional mean estimation with CDP

 \end{enumerate} \end{theorem}

-We defer the proof of \Cref{thm_mean_upper} to Appendix \ref{section_appendix_mean_upper}. \Cref{thm_mean_upper}.\ref{thm_mean_upper_rate-123} ensures the privacy constraints provided that that $\delta$ is sufficiently small - in favour of us considering that $\delta$ indicates the privacy leakage probability. \Cref{thm_mean_upper}.\ref{thm_mean_upper_rate-1} shows that, up to poly-logarithmic factors, the upper bound is of the form
+\Cref{thm_mean_upper}.\ref{thm_mean_upper_rate-123} ensures the privacy constraints provided that that $\delta$ is sufficiently small---in favour of us considering that $\delta$ indicates the privacy leakage probability. \Cref{thm_mean_upper}.\ref{thm_mean_upper_rate-1} shows that, up to poly-logarithmic factors, the upper bound is of the form

-where the five terms on the right-hand side of \eqref{eq_match_rate_22} correspond to the (i) variance in the non-private sparse regime, (ii) variance in the private sparse regime, (iii) variance in the non-private dense regime, (iv) variance in the private dense regime and (v) squared bias due to approximation.
+where the five terms in \eqref{eq_match_rate_22} correspond to the (i) variance in the non-private sparse regime, (ii) variance in the private sparse regime, (iii) variance in the non-private dense regime, (iv) variance in the private dense regime and (v) squared bias due to approximation.

 This echoes common patterns in FDA and DP literature separately.
-In FDA literature, especially those based on basis expansion type methods \citep[e.g.][]{lin2021basis}, the estimation error is the summation of \begin{itemize} \item squared bias due to only using finite $r$ basis to approximate, i.e.~term (v), and \item variance of estimating an $r$-dimensional coefficient vector, i.e.~terms (i)-(iv). \end{itemize} In FDA literature with discretised function observations \citep[e.g.][]{cai2011optimal, zhang2016from}, the estimation error consists of two regimes corresponding to sparse and dense observations,~determined by the relationship between the sampling frequency $m$ and the rest of the model~parameters. \begin{itemize} \item In the sparse regime when $m$ is relatively small, the variance is in fact the variance of estimating an $r$-dimensional object using $nm$ samples, i.e.~terms (i) and (ii). \item In the dense regime when $m$ is relatively large, the problem becomes as difficult as observing full functions, therefore a univariate problem, i.e.~terms (iii) and (iv). \end{itemize} In DP literature, added noise for privacy preservation (i.e.~terms (ii) and (iv)) and intrinsic data randomness (i.e.~terms (i) and (iii)) come in tandem into estimation error.
-The privacy restriction affects the effective sample size (e.g.~from $n$ to $n^2\epsilon^2$) and the curse of dimensionality (e.g.~from $r$ to~$r^2$).
-More detailed discussions on the rates will be available after we derive matching minimax lower bounds in \Cref{section_mean_cdp_low}.
+In FDA literature, especially those based on basis expansion type methods \citep[e.g.][]{lin2021basis}, the estimation error is the summation of squared bias due to only using finite $r$ basis to approximate, i.e.~term (v), and variance of estimating an $r$-dimensional coefficient vector, i.e.~terms (i)-(iv).

+In DP literature, added noise for privacy preservation (i.e.~terms (ii) and (iv)) and intrinsic data randomness (i.e.~terms (i) and (iii)) come in tandem into estimation error.

 With the general results in \Cref{thm_mean_upper}.\ref{thm_mean_upper_rate-1}, in \Cref{thm_mean_upper}.\ref{thm_mean_upper_rate}, we show that